Bob Taft: Economic development

+Between 1998 and 2007, Ohio's green industry sector grew at the fourth-highest rate in the country, 7.3%.
+During Taft's tenure, Ohio was awarded the Governor's Cup twice, in 2003 and 2006.
+The award, selected by Site Selection Magazine, is given to the state that attracts the most business developments over $1 million, creates over 50 jobs, or constructs over 20,000 new square feet of business area during the course of a year.
+The honor is deemed as being considered the best state in the country for business development, attraction, and capital investment.

+Education and workforce policy

 When the Taft administration took over, the state was faced with an education crisis as nearly half of students were failing mandatory tests and were attending failing districts.
 Taft's "Rebuilding Ohio Schools" was an ambitious project that would pour $10 billion over 12 years into new school construction.
 The Taft administration ultimately presided over the largest increase in education funding in state history.
 According to the U.S. Department of Education, Ohio student scores increased during Taft's tenure, including 4th and 8th grade math scores every period, with Ohio students scoring above the national average every period in every subject.
 The number of high school graduates increased, and for the 2006-2007 school year Ohio produced the most advanced percentage of 8th grade science students in the country.

 Taft signed legislation creating the Ohio Educational Choice Scholarship Pilot Program, which extended choice to students in failing schools, and the Ohio College Opportunity Grant, which extended grants to 11,000 new students.